Fact-Checking Panama stem cell institute: cost, safety, efficacy, docs

 Both the Panama clinic place, run by Neil Riordan and called simply enough The Stem Cell Institute, Texas stem cell clinic Celltex, and the Regenexx clinic brand come to mind in this long-termer category.
 These three firms are quite different though.
 I’ve written many times before about Celltex and a bit about Regenexx, but less so about The Stem Cell Institute.
 My most recent item on this Panama place was related to the puzzling threads between them and the Duke Autism Program.

-The Stem Cell Institute aka the Panama stem cell clinic
+The Stem Cell Institute aka the Panama Stem Cell Clinic

 There are stem cell clinics all over the world, but some draw more attention and customers than others.
 I also view some as posing potentially higher or lower risks on different levels.

 The Stem Cell Institute in Panama strikes me as risky on some specific levels such as having many children getting unproven cellular injections as part of their business model.
-This place seems particularly successful with their PR too.
+This place seems particularly successful with its PR too.

-I don’t know about you, but for me the name “institute” implies a non-profit research institution, but to the best of my knowledge The Stem Cell Institute is a for-profit.
+I don’t know about you, but for me, the name “institute” implies a non-profit research institution, but to the best of my knowledge The Stem Cell Institute is a for-profit.
 While it does some research, I don’t see that as its primary mission.

 The Stem Cell Institute sells unproven stem cell type offerings for many conditions., Panama Stem Cell